 2000 - Headlines: A 13-day streak with high temperatures of 32° or colder was the longest since 1961; a foot of snow fell on Dec.
 30.

-1995 - Headlines: Nearly all of the winter's snow falls from an 11" snowstorm in early February; 102° on July 15; just 0.18" of rain falls in August.
+1995 - Headlines: Nearly all of the winter's snow fall from an 11" snowstorm in early February; 102° on July 15; just 0.18" of rain fell in August.

-1992 - Headlines: Cool summer; ferocious nor'easter strikes on Dec.
+1992 - Headlines: Cool summer; ferocious nor'easter struck on Dec.
 11.

-1991 - Headlines: Warmest May on record; thirty-nine 90-degree days is most ever; 102° on July 21.
+1991 - Headlines: Warmest May on record; thirty-nine 90-degree days set record; high of 102° on July 21.

 1988 - Headlines: Thirty-three 90-degree days; AM low of 5° above zero on Dec.
 12.

-1986 - Headlines: Last snowfall of the winter is on Feb.
+1986 - Headlines: Last snowfall of the winter was on Feb.
 14; coolest 4th of July morning on record; last 90-degree reading at end of July; four very chilly mornings at the end of August.

-1982 - Headlines: A very cold January; early April blizzard dumps 9.6" of snow the week before Easter; the summer's eleven 90-degree days concentrated between July 8-27; Christmas Day tied Christmas 1889 as mildest ever.
+1982 - Headlines: A very cold January; early April blizzard dumped 9.6" of snow the week before Easter; the summer's eleven 90-degree days concentrated between July 8-27; Christmas Day tied Christmas 1889 as mildest ever.

 1981 - Headlines: Hudson River is ice-choked in 1st half of January; driest January on record.

 1977 - Headlines: 2° below zero on Jan.
-7; a frigid six-week period during the winter averages ten degrees below average; nine-day heat wave in July averages 97°, including 104° on July 21; 9.19" of rain falls on Nov.
+7; a frigid six-week period during the winter averaged ten degrees below average; nine-day heat wave in July averaged 97°, including 104° on July 21; 9.19" of rain fell on Nov.
 7-8.

-1974 - Headlines: A high of 66° on Jan.
-27; 4th of July is hottest day of the year (95°), and 40 degrees warmer than Memorial Day; a very early sub-freezing AM low on Oct.
-20; 81° degrees on Nov.
+1974 - Headlines: High of 66° on Jan.
+27; 4th of July was hottest day of the year (95°), and 40 degrees warmer than Memorial Day; very early sub-freezing AM low on Oct.
+20; 81° on Nov.
 1.

 1972 - Headlines: The temperature dropped from 86° to 43° in 24 hours on April 19-20; High of 92° on Sept.
-17; two huge rainstorms in a 4-week period in the fall - 4.09" on Oct.
+17; two huge rainstorms in a 4-week period in the fall dumped 4.09" on Oct.
 7 and 5.60" on Nov.
 8.

 1971 - Headlines: 6.4" of snow fell on New Year's Day; tropical storms Doria and Heidi dumped a combined ten inches of rain within three weeks of each other late in the summer; AM low of 67° on Nov.
 2.

 1970 - Headlines: The temperature fell from 54° to 9° in a 17-hour period on Jan.
-25-26; four inches of snow fell on Easter Sunday (March 29); with a high of 93°, Mother's Day was the hottest on record; a high of 91° on Sept.
+25-26; four inches of snow fell on Easter Sunday (March 29); hottest Mother's Day on record (high of 93°); a high of 91° on Sept.
 26 was the fourth day in a row of 90-degree temperatures.